Documentation Index

 This guide describes how to update a kernel on the Ubuntu 22.04 server of NAVER Cloud Platform.

 This guide is written based on new servers created on NAVER Cloud Platform, so there might be differences from the user server environment.
-User server environments may be affected by kernel updates and server restarts due to various reasons such as security hardening tasks and various setting tasks.
-Therefore, be familiar with the following before you perform a kernel update.
+User server environments may be affected by kernel updates and server restarts due to various reasons such as security hardening tasks and other setting tasks.
+Therefore, review the following before you perform a kernel update:

 • Create a replicated server using Server image before updating a kernel of the actual server.
 Perform the kernel update on the replicated server and check if it restarts successfully.
 When switching to operational status after restarting, check for any issues in the server.
 Perform the kernel update only after thorough validation to ensure there are no issues.